ITEC 200 Spring 2008

 2. Similarly, students are required to check all announcements and other materials posted on Blackboard before each class.

 3. Students are required to check their American University e-mail regularly for class announcements.
+Announcements will be broadcasted via e-mail from Blackboard, so please ensure that your e-mail address recorded on Blackboard is correct.
 Not having read an e-mail class announcement will not be accepted as a valid excuse for not meeting a course requirement.
-Students who do not use their AU e-mail regularly are responsible for forwarding their AU e-mail to their personal e-mail accounts.

 4. Students are required, per University policy, to be familiar with AU's Academic Integrity Policy.
 Please read carefully the policies and read the Academic Integrity Policy section below.
 These policies will be strictly enforced in this course.